Corpus Christi College, Cambridge

-Corpus Christi College (full name: "The College of Corpus Christi and the Blessed Virgin Mary", often shortened to "Corpus"), is a constituent college of the University of Cambridge.
-From the late 14th century through to the early 19th century it was also commonly known as St Benet's College.
+Corpus Christi College (full name: "The College of Corpus Christi and the Blessed Virgin Mary", often shortened to "Corpus") is a constituent college of the University of Cambridge.
+From the late 14th century to the early 19th century it was also commonly known as Bene't College.

 The college is notable as the only one founded by Cambridge townspeople: it was established in 1352 by the Guild of Corpus Christi and the Guild of the Blessed Virgin Mary, making it the sixth-oldest college in Cambridge.
-With around 250 undergraduates and 200 postgraduates, it also has the second smallest student body of the traditional colleges of the University, after Peterhouse.
+With around 300 undergraduates and 200 postgraduates, it also has the second smallest student body of the traditional colleges of the university, after Peterhouse.

 The College has traditionally been one of the more academically successful colleges in the University of Cambridge.
 In the unofficial Tompkins Table, which ranks the colleges by the class of degrees obtained by their undergraduates, in 2012 Corpus was in third position, with 32.4% of its undergraduates achieving first-class degrees.
-The college's average position between 2003 and 2012 was 9th, and in the 2022 rankings it was placed 9th.
+The college's average position between 2003 and 2012 was 9th, and in the 2024 rankings it was placed 3rd.
+In 2024, the college also ranked first overall for finalists.

 Corpus ranks among the wealthiest Cambridge colleges in terms of fixed assets, being exceptionally rich in silver.

-The College's endowment was valued at £90.9M at the end of June 2017, while its net assets were valued at £227.4M.
+The College's endowment was valued at £99.7 million at the end of June 2023, while its net assets were valued at £239 million.